Springwood High School Academy’s Special Educational Needs and Disabilities Information Report

 We are also equipped with a medical room, disabled toilets, single shower cubicles and lifts for pupils with physical disabilities, access needs or intimate care requirements.

 If a learner is identified as requiring SEN support, we will provide support that is additional to or different from the differentiated approaches and learning arrangements normally provided as part of high quality, individualised teaching intended to overcome the barrier to their learning.

 This support is described on Learning Profiles which describe the interventions and actions that we undertake to support learners with SEN across the year groups.
-We review and modify the Learning Profiles (which include individual provision maps), regularly as our learners and their needs change.
+We review and modify the Learning Profiles, regularly as our learners and their needs change.